 Plug in your dates and we’ll find you the best deals within steps of Disney World.

 We’re an affiliate of Booking.com.
 Every time you book a hotel through our link, you get the same awesome deals, but our kangaroos get treats too.

 Disneyland & Walt Disney World Food Allergies- Before You Go

 Disney helps take a bit of the guesswork out of planning a theme park, cruise, or resort vacation before you even arrive.
-For guests with single allergies to common ingredients such as lactose or dairy, peanuts, tree nuts, shellfish, soy, fish, eggs, corn, or gluten, Disney managers and chefs will work with your group to accommodate meals for you at most quick service and table service restaurants.
+For guests with single allergies to common ingredients such as lactose or dairy, peanuts, tree nuts, shellfish, soy, fish, eggs, corn, or gluten, Disney managers and chefs will work with your group to accommodate meals for you at most of the quick service and table service restaurants.

 If you are reserving a meal online, be sure to mention your allergies when making your reservation and they will alert the chef in advance, saving you some stress and time on the day of your arrival.

 Read to eat with your favorite Disney characters?
 Check out our complete guide to Walt Disney World character dining.